Many people do not know the technical differences between psoriasis and eczema.

-Hypersensitivity to the material of a diaper or the creams used in washing the area can aggravate skin.
+Hypersensitivity to the diaper material or the creams used in washing the area can aggravate the skin.
 Switching to soft cotton diapers or using a different cleanser may help ease eczema in the genital area in infants.

 Severe and pervasive psoriasis

 Like most skin conditions, psoriasis can become widespread and very irritating.
 For instance, plaque psoriasis may cover almost the entire surface of the body.

-Extensive, highly painful, burn-like psoriasis can be life-threatening.
-This requires immediate attention from a health professional.
-Other widespread psoriasis may simply require standard treatment to partially heal or resolve.
+Extensive, highly painful, burn-like psoriasis can be life threatening.
+This requires immediate attention from a healthcare professional.

 Severe and pervasive eczema

 Eczema can also become very serious and cover much of the skin’s surface.
 The amount of skin affected by eczema will depend on:

 Severe cracking, oozing, and bleeding in cases of severe eczema can become dangerous.
 Widespread eczema also makes infection more likely because of the increased chance of broken skin.

 Depending on the extent of psoriasis, your dermatologists may start treatment by prescribing topical corticosteroid creams and a topical vitamin D derivative.
 If these are not enough, some doctors may prescribe a light therapy treatment.